aadityagupta27/Basic-CRUD-app/README.md

 # Basic-CRUD-app
-Basic CRUD application using .Net framework.
+Basic CRUD application using C# .Net framework for backend and React for frontend.